Undergraduate Architecture in Rome

 Contact Robert Nassar, firstname.lastname@example.org

-This new study abroad program gives BFA in Writing majors and Social Science creative writing minors in their sophomore or junior year a chance to spend their spring semester in one of Europe’s most vibrant artistic and literary cities: Berlin Germany.
-You can take a full 16 credits of core classes and electives with BFA in Writing faculty while living and learning in Kreuzberg, one of Berlin’s most central and exciting neighborhoods.
+This semester-long program gives BFA Writing majors and BFA Photo majors in their sophomore or junior year a chance to spend their spring semester in one of Europe’s most vibrant artistic and literary cities.
+Sophomore or Junior HMS minors and Critical and Visual Studies students who are minoring in Creative Writing are also welcome to apply.
+Students can take a full 16 credits of core classes and electives with BFA in Writing faculty and Photo faculty, while living and learning in Kreuzberg, one of Berlin’s most central and exciting neighborhoods.
 A semester abroad allows students to broaden their cultural, intellectual, and creative horizons, and Berlin is an ideal city for such study and growth.
 It has a deep, complex, and rich history, and it is, like other major global cities, a dynamic and changing city, one that offers profound opportunities for students to have an in-depth cultural experience.
-The program is housed in a newly renovated button factory, offering new dorms, classrooms, a cafe, community spaces, communal kitchens, and 24 hour security—all this in the heart of Berlin, one of the art and cultural capitals of the world.
+The program is housed in a newly renovated Berlin campus, offering dorms, classrooms, a cafe, community spaces, communal kitchens, and 24 hour security—all this in the heart of Berlin, one of the art and cultural capitals of the world.